-For servicing revenue, we monitor the following key business metrics: (i) number of policies serviced, (ii) value of policies serviced, and (iii) total invested dollars.
+We monitor the following key business metrics: (i) number of policies serviced, (ii) value of policies serviced, and (iii) total invested dollars.
 Servicing revenue involves the provision of services to one affiliate by common ownership and third parties which own life insurance policies.
 The number of policies and the value of policies serviced represents the volume and dollar value of policies over which the above services are performed.
 Total invested dollars represent the acquisition cost plus premiums paid by the policy.
 We use the aforementioned metrics to assess business operations and provide concrete benchmarks that provide a clear snapshot of growth between the periods under consideration.
+Please refer to the following Key Business Metrics below: